 Doctors can identify many skin disorders simply by looking at the skin.
 Revealing characteristics include size, shape, color, and location of the abnormality as well as the presence or absence of other symptoms or signs.
-To check the distribution of a skin problem, the doctor usually asks the person to undress completely, even though the person may have noticed an abnormality on only a small area of skin.
+To check the distribution of a skin problem, the doctor often asks the person to undress completely, even though the person may have noticed an abnormality on only a small area of skin.

 The use test, in which a suspected substance is applied far from the original area where the rash occurred (usually on the forearm), is useful when perfumes, shampoos, or other substances found in the home may be the cause.